foodfight/showz/whats-cookin/episode_28.md

 * [John Allspaw](http://twitter.com/allspaw) has been putting a lot of thought into automation and has released part one in his series [A Mature Role for Automation](http://www.kitchensoap.com/2012/09/21/a-mature-role-for-automation-part-i/).

-* [Resilience Engineering: Learning to Embrace Failure](http://queue.acm.org/detail.cfm?id=2371297) - this is an interview with
+* [Resilience Engineering: Learning to Embrace Failure](http://queue.acm.org/detail.cfm?id=2371297) - this is an interview with Jesse Robbins, Kripa Krishnan, John Allspaw, and Tom Limoncelli.
+This is a great article about using Gameday exercises.

 ### Upcoming Meetup Groups and Events